JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-!!! note "Why `string`?"
+!!! note "Why `println`?"
-    The uses of `string(p)` above and elsewhere throughout the introduction is only for technical reasons related to doctesting and how `Documenter.jl` parses  the expected output.
+    The uses of `println(p)` above and elsewhere throughout the introduction is only for technical reasons related to doctesting and how `Documenter.jl` parses  the expected output.
 This usage is not idiomatic, or suggested; it  only allows the cell  to  be tested programatically for  regressions.
 Similarly, expected errors  are  wrapped in `try`-`catch` blocks just  for testing purposes.

 In this example, the degree of `p` is 8, but only the 6 real roots